Skip to main content

 Consumer product safety

-The recalled products do not have mandatory hazard labelling as required by the Cosmetic Regulations under the Food and Drugs Act, or the Consumer Chemical and Container Regulations under the Canada Consumer Product Safety Act.
-Improper labelling could result in misuse of the product and lead to serious injury.
-As of March 9, 2026, the company has received no reports of incidents or injuries in Canada.
+The recalled products do not meet the child-resistant packaging requirements of the Consumer Chemicals and Containers Regulations, 2001 under the Canada Consumer Product Safety Act.
+The lack of child-resistant packaging could result in unintended exposure to the products and lead to serious illness or injury.
+As of March 30, 2026, the company has received no reports of incidents or injuries in Canada.

 Consumer product safety